hsa-online/ExtremeLibrary/README.md

 Fixed strings can be created with elstrCreateFixed().
 They use buffers preallocated externally so they can't grow.
 These strings are extremely helpful when data locality is important.
-They may work much faster than their "variable size" counterparts in some circumstances.
+They may work much more faster than their "variable size" counterparts in some circumstances.

-To create new double-linked list of strings use:
+To create new doubly linked list of strings use:
 ```C
 dlist *pDList = eldlistCreate(EL_CB_DATA_DESTRUCTOR(elstrDestroy),
 	EL_CB_DATA_COMPARER(elstrIsEqualToELStr));